What is a peer mentor?

 Participants are required to make a one-day commitment and attend In-Person PEER MENTOR PRINCIPLES* IN-PERSON support/training day (includes snacks and lunch):

-* NOTE: the In-Person Support/Training Day is always scheduled the first business day immediately following Formal Assessment Period, which at the end of winter term 2019 is Tuesday, April 9 to Tuesday, April 23.
-Student attendance is required.
+* NOTE: the In-Person Support/Training Day is always scheduled the first business day immediately following Formal Assessment Period for winter term 2020.

-- Attend/participate in-person PEER MENTOR PRINCIPLES, ONE day of mandatory, engaging program support and training (Wednesday, April 24, 2019), following completion of winter semester classes and assessment period.
+- Attend/participate in-person PEER MENTOR PRINCIPLES, ONE day of mandatory, engaging program support and training (April 2020 date to be determined), following completion of winter term classes and assessment period.

 - Contribute and participate online as moderators, May to September, (Facebook groups, etc.).